leapdao/leapdao-website/src/posts/nervos-announcement.md

 description: Announcement, building layer-2 for Nervos CKB
 ---

-We are proud to announce to have entered a [grantee relationship with the Nervos Foundation](https://talk.nervos.org/t/ckb-sidechain-framework/4722) to work on second layer scaling, a method to increase throughput by bundling transactions on a different network, for CKB.
-Transferring the advancements made in the Ethereum ecosystem will bring Nervos CKB to the next level of their scalability roadmap.
+We are proud to announce that we have entered a [grantee relationship with the Nervos Foundation](https://talk.nervos.org/t/ckb-sidechain-framework/4722).

+We will work on a layer-2 scaling solution for the Nervos ecosystem.
+Utilizing the concept of Optimistic Rollups,  a method to increase throughput by bundling transactions, we hope to advance Nervos CKB to the next level of its scalability roadmap.

 ## A new kind of challenge